rangle/ngCourse2/handout/universal/setting_up_the_server.md

 # Setting Up the Server

-For this example we'll be using Express as our server.
+For this example we will be using Express as our server.
 Though you can use any server that allows you to use a custom template rendering engine, Express is one of the easiest to use.

 To set up Express to use the Angular 2 rendering engine all we need to do is import the module, and pass in the `ng2engine`.